 Liz Dougherty, Board Member

-Liz Dougherty is a Shareholder in the Washington, DC office of Ogletree Deakins.
-Liz chairs the firm’s Airline and Railway Practice Group and is active in the Government Affairs Practice Group.
+Liz Dougherty is General Counsel at Business Roundtable.
+Previously, she was a member of the Labor and Employment Practice at Jones Day, as well as a Shareholder in the Washington, DC office of Ogletree Deakins, where she chaired the firm’s Airline and Railway Practice Group and was active in the Government Affairs Practice Group.

 Prior to joining Ogletree Deakins, Liz served as Chairman and Board Member at the National Mediation Board, an independent agency that oversees airline and railroad labor relations and administers the Railway Labor Act.
 As one of three Senate-confirmed Presidential appointees on the Board, her responsibilities included oversight and mediation of collective bargaining, conducting and investigating representation elections, and oversight of the grievance arbitration program.